Sgalaano/personal-gallery/Readme.md

 ### User Stories.
 - A users can see the admin photos.
-- A user can sign in as a user and add a photo
+- A user can sign in as a user and add a photo.
 - A user can search for a desired photo